Open-humanoids/.github/profile/README.md

-# ros2-humanoids: Advancing Humanoid Robots powered by ROS2
+# Open-Humanoids: Advancing Humanoid Robots powered by ROS2

 ## 👋 Welcome!
-Welcome to **ros2-humanoids**, a community dedicated to advancing humanoid robotics using **ROS 2**!
+Welcome to **Open-Humanoids**, a community dedicated to advancing humanoid robotics using **ROS 2**!
 Our mission is to bring together enthusiasts, researchers, and developers to collaborate, share knowledge, and push the boundaries of humanoid robotics.

 ---